-- The final page of the student application is an automatically generated list of ALL of your answers on a summary page titled, “Review Unsubmitted Application”.
-Please review this list carefully, click previous to make any edits to your answers if necessary, and scroll to the bottom to click SUBMIT when you are certain they are correct.
+- The final page of the student application is an automatically generated list of ALL of your answers on a summary page.
+Please review this list carefully, click previous to make any edits to your answers if necessary, and scroll to the bottom to click SUBMIT when you are certain all answers are correct.

 - Once your Student Application is submitted, several things happen simultaneously.

 - Your application becomes active in our system.

-- If you have provided parent(s) email address(es) so that they can complete the Parent Application, our database automatically sends an email message providing them access to their part of the application.
+- If you have provided parent(s) email address(es) so that they can complete the Parent Application, our database automatically sends an email message with instructions providing them access to their part of the application.

 - Your Student Application will generate a personalized list of application requirements that you must submit via the “Application Requirements” page from the Financial Aid drop-down menu.
 Your Financial Aid application is not considered complete until ALL documents are set as “Received”.

 Submitting Other Student Requirements

 - Once your Student Application is submitted, it will generate a personalized list of application requirements that you must submit via the “Application Requirements” page from the Financial Aid drop-down menu.
 Your Financial Aid application is not considered complete until ALL documents are set as “Received”.

 - Returning students (rising 2Ls and rising 3Ls) who are working a non-SPIF position in the summer will see the following document requirement after submitting the Student Application: “Summer Employment Offer Letter(s) – All Jobs.”
 To fulfill this requirement, students must submit their offer letter from every summer job that is not being funded with SPIF.
 This applies to both paid and unpaid positions (with the exception for positions funded by SPIF).
 SFS requires this documentation in order to provide students with the most accurate provisional financial aid eligibility.

 - All US Citizens and eligible citizens will see a requirement to submit the FAFSA.
 More information about submitting the FAFSA can be found on webpage “FAFSA, IRS Data Retrieval & Federal Verification.”